 Exterior Color Repetition: Within the development, repetition of colors is permitted subject to the requirements set forth in this Section.
-To maintain architectural variety within the neighborhoods, the same body color may not be on two adjacent homes, left or right, nor may the same body color be on a home across the street or behind if the Lots overlap by more than fifty percent (50%).
+In order to To maintain architectural variety within the neighborhoods, the same body color may not be on two adjacent homes, left or right, nor may the same body color be on a home across the street or behind if the lotLots overlap by more than fifty percent (50%).

-Section 3.6 Grading and Tiering.
+Section 3.6 Grading and Drainage Tiering.

-All buildings must be designed to fit the finish contours of the Lot without excessive grading.
-Where grading is necessary, cut and fill slopes should be kept to 3:1 with a maximum of 2:1.
+All buildings must be designed to fit the finish contours of the lotLot without excessive grading.
+Where grading is necessary, cut and fill slopes should generally bebe kept to 3:1 with a maximum of 2:1.

-Retaining Walls: Retaining walls installed for tiering and/or leveling the grade require AC approval and should be utilized where slopes would exceed 2:1.
+Retaining Walls: Retaining walls may installed for tiering and/or leveling the grade require AC approval and should be utilized where slopes would exceed 2:1.
 No grading shall extend beyond existing property lines of the home site without expressed written permission of the AC and the adjacent property owner.